Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

 - E.g. 8 vs 16 is successfully distinguished but 8 vs 12 isn’t.
 - Finding suggest that both infants and other animals have separate systems for representing large approximate numerosity and small exact numerosity.
 - ANS and the object-file system is associated with bilateral activity in the inferior parietal lobes.
-- Integer-list representation: the number system taught in schools that doesn’t have an upper limit, isn’t constrained by the Weber faction, isn’t constrained by perception, and can be related to language.
+- *Integer-list representation*: the number system taught in schools that doesn’t have an upper limit, isn’t constrained by the Weber faction, isn’t constrained by perception, and can be related to language.
 - So far, there is no evidence that any non-human animal can acquire the system of integer-list representation.
 - How do children construct this system?
 - It’s hypothesized that children construct a new concept of number and gain arithmetic skills by merging their two initial systems of number representations and that language plays a central role in managing these systems.